-The 1099-K is a purely informational form that summarizes the sales activity of your account and is designed to assist you in reporting your taxes.
-It is provided to you and the IRS, as well as some US states.
+The 1099-K is a tax form that includes all reportable payment transactions associated with your project and it is designed to assist you in reporting your taxes.
+It is provided to you and the IRS, as well as to some US states, depending on their requirements.

-Maryland, Massachusetts, Mississippi, Vermont, and Virginia require 1099-Ks to be filed for each unique tax identification number with at least $600 USD in gross volume.
+Alabama, Connecticut, District of Columbia, Florida, Georgia, Kansas, Maryland, Massachusetts, Mississippi, New York, North Carolina, Oregon, Tennessee, and Vermont require 1099-Ks to be filed for each unique tax identification number with at least $600 USD in gross volume.

 Missouri requires 1099-Ks to be filed for each unique tax identification number with at least $1,200 USD in gross volume.